komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/README.md

 **Raw Gaze Data:** https://1drv.ms/u/s!As_geBXhgCy1rkleyurgCn5g3RdX?e=f2OkBb
    1) Every eye gaze data collection session (lasted about 5-10 minutes on average) is contained in a folder named according to the date and time.
-   2)"all_sessions_merged" folder contains all levels from every gaze data collection session merged together.
+   2) "all_sessions_merged" folder contains all levels from every gaze data collection session merged together.
-   3)"all_annotations_on_max_level" contains one csv file of the maximum resolution containing all gaze data points from all levels scaled to the highest resolution of the .svs image.
+   3) "all_annotations_on_max_level" contains one csv file of the maximum resolution containing all gaze data points from all levels scaled to the highest resolution of the .svs image.
-   4) .svs files are the corresponding Whole Slide Image(WSI) file.
+   4) '.svs' files are the corresponding Whole Slide Image(WSI) file.